-- Upon selection, all students in the Program are expected to attend mandatory ambassador trainings, orientations, and meetings.
+- Upon selection, all students in the program are expected to attend all mandatory ambassador trainings, orientations, and meetings.

-- Upon selection, students in Program must serve as a positive representative of the University, the Department Undergraduate Studies, the Office of Service-Learning & Civic Engagement, and themselves.
+- Upon selection, students in the program must serve as a positive representative of the university, the Department Undergraduate Studies, the Office of Service-Learning & Civic Engagement, and themselves.

 If you have questions please contact: